 Meeting other cyclists is a regular occurrence when cycling along the Pacific Coast Highway, and the bike ride between Honeyman State Campground and Sunset Bay was no different.

 Cycling is much easier and smoother when bolts have been tightened, oil applied (to the bike not to me, you cheeky people) and air pumped into tyres.
-I’ll have to remember to do it more often.
+I’ll have to remember to do it more often!Again, no rain through the night, and a clear blue sky day, with the added extra being that it was warm as well!
+So, it was time to leave Honeyman Campground and resume cycling along the PCH.

 Along the road, I met Regina, who is a German cyclist who has cycled around the U.S. and is nearing the end of her trip.
 What makes her story unusual, is that she is in her sixties, and is also towing her little pet dog along.